Belgian collectors card by Kwatta, Bois d'Haine, no. C 234. Photo: M.G.M. Publicity still for East Side, West Side (Mervyn LeRoy, 1949).

 Italian postcard by B.F.F.
 (Casa Edit.
 Ballerini & Fratini), Milano, no. 2659.
 Photo: Metro-Goldwyn-Mayer.
 Publicity still for Show Boat (George Sidney, 1951).

-She can't sing, she can't act, she can't talk, She's terrific!
+She can't sing, she can't act, she can't talk, she's terrific!

 Ava Lavinia Gardner was born in 1922 near the farming community of Smithfield, North Carolina, USA.
 She was the youngest of seven children of Mary Elizabeth ‘Molly’ (Baker) and Jonas Bailey Gardner, poor cotton and tobacco farmers.
 While the children were still young, the Gardners lost their property, forcing Jonas Gardner to work at a sawmill and Molly to begin working as a cook and housekeeper at a dormitory for teachers at the nearby Brogden School.

 When Gardner was seven years old, the family decided to try their luck in Newport News, Virginia, where Molly Gardner found work managing a boarding house for the city's many ship workers.
 While in Newport News, Gardner's father became ill and died from bronchitis in 1938, when Ava was 15 years old.
 After Jonas Gardner's death, the family moved to Rock Ridge near Wilson, North Carolina, where Mollie Gardner ran another boarding house for teachers.
+Gardner attended high school in Rock Ridge and she graduated from there in 1939.
+She then attended secretarial classes at Atlantic Christian College in Wilson for about a year.

-The Tarrs send her picture to MGM and Ava was interviewed at MGM's New York office by Al Altman, head of MGM's New York talent department.
-With cameras rolling, he directed the eighteen-year-old to walk towards the camera, turn and walk away, then rearrange some flowers in a vase.
+Gardner was visiting her sister Beatrice in New York in 1941 when Beatrice's husband Larry Tarr, a professional photographer, offered to take her portrait.
+He was so pleased with the results that he displayed the finished product in the front window of his Tarr Photography Studio on Fifth Avenue.
+The Tarrs sent her picture to Metro Goldwyn Mayer and Ava was interviewed at MGM's New York office by Al Altman, head of MGM's New York talent department.
+With cameras rolling, he directed the eighteen-year-old to walk towards the camera, turn and walk away, and then rearrange some flowers in a vase.
 He did not attempt to record her voice because her Southern accent made it almost impossible for him to understand her.
 Louis B. Mayer, head of the studio, however, sent a telegram to Al: "She can't sing, she can't act, she can't talk, She's terrific!"

 Ava was offered a standard contract by MGM and left school for Hollywood in 1941 with her sister Beatrice accompanying her.
 MGM's first order of business was to provide her a speech coach, as her Carolina drawl was nearly incomprehensible to them.
-Soon after her arrival in Los Angeles, Gardner met fellow MGM contract player Mickey Rooney.
+Soon after she arrived in Los Angeles, Gardner met fellow MGM contract player Mickey Rooney.
 They married in 1942 when she was 19 years old and he was 21.
 Largely due to Rooney's serial adultery, Gardner divorced him in 1943 but agreed not to reveal the cause so as not to affect his career.
 Gardner's second marriage was brief as well, to jazz musician and bandleader Artie Shaw, from 1945 to 1946.

 Till then, she had appeared in 17 film roles, but mainly one-line bits or little better.
 She had her first bigger role in the B-film Whistle Stop (Léonide Moguy 1946) starring George Raft.
 Then, MGM loaned her to Universal for the Film Noir The Killers (Robert Siodmak, 1946), based on a story by Ernest Hemingway.
 Her performance as an incredibly beautiful femme fatale opposite Burt Lancaster became her breakthrough.
 The Killers became a smash hit and Gardner was an instant star.